 Elastic pools solve this problem by ensuring that databases get the performance resources they need when they need them.
 They provide a simple resource allocation mechanism within a predictable budget.
 To learn more about design patterns for SaaS applications using elastic pools, see Design patterns for multitenant SaaS applications with SQL Database.

 There's no per-database charge for elastic pools.
 You're billed for each hour a pool exists at the highest eDTU or vCores, regardless of usage or whether the pool was active for less than an hour.

-Elastic pools enable you to purchase resources for a pool shared by multiple databases to accommodate unpredictable periods of usage by individual databases.
+Elastic pools enable you to purchase resources for a pool shared by multiple databases to accommodate unpredictable usage periods by individual databases.
 You can configure resources for the pool based either on the DTU-based purchasing model or the vCore-based purchasing model.
-The resource requirement for a pool is determined by the aggregate utilization of its databases.
+The aggregate utilization of its databases determines the resource requirement for a pool.

 The amount of resources available to the pool is controlled by your budget.
 All you have to do is: